AlterNT/AI-Agent-Competition-Platform/README.md

 cd server && cp .env_example .env
 ```

-Fille in the correct details into the dotenv file
+Fill in the correct details into the dotenv file

+### Installing APOC (and Neo4j Libraries)
+This section is only valid on *debian* based linux distros (ubuntu and ubuntu-derivatives count)

+The development build of this project is using:
+- neo4j 4.4.10
+- APOC 4.4.0.8

+1. Check neo4j version (`neo4j --version`)
+2. Install a matching version of the APOC library (ends in `-all.jar`) from the [GH releases](https://github.com/neo4j-contrib/neo4j-apoc-procedures/releases)
+3. Check plugin directory [here](https://neo4j.com/docs/operations-manual/current/configuration/file-locations/), at the time of writing the plugin directory is located as follows:
+   - Debian-based Linux: `/var/lib/neo4j/plugins`
+   - MacOS/Linux: `<neo4j-home>/plugins`
+   - Windows: `<neo4j-home>\plugins`

 ## Running the Server
 ```bash